Council support for street play

 - Road closure signs and other kit provided

 - Signposting to Playing Out and local support.

 - Strong, vocal political support

-Some councils have also provided officer support or found pots of funding for local groups to give direct, peer-support to streets, which can make a huge difference to the number of streets able to benefit, especially in areas of higher need.
-We can advise on this, and have developed a useful toolkit for councils.
+Some councils have also provided officer support or found pots of funding for local groups to give direct, peer-support to streets, which can make a huge difference to the number of street communities able to benefit, especially in areas of higher need.

 Playing Out grew out of the actions of parents in Bristol and is now growing a grassroots movement across the UK.
 Since 2009, we have been developing and testing the model of resident-led street play that is now spreading across the country.
 Through our work in Bristol – leading to over 170 streets playing out in the city – as well as supporting residents and councils across the UK, we have a good understanding of what makes it work at a local level and want to support any interested local authorities to get it right.
 We can offer: